top of page

 B. Meiosis

-• Meiosis is a specialized cell division in sexually reproducing organisms, leading to the production of haploid gametes (sperm and eggs).
+• Meiosis is a specialized cell division process that occurs in sexually reproducing organisms.

-• It reduces the chromosome number by half, ensuring genetic diversity through recombination and independent assortment.
+• Meiosis promotes genetic diversity through recombination and independent assortment of chromosomes.

 Chemical Composition

-• Chromosomes are made of DNA and proteins, predominantly histones.
+Chromosomes are primarily composed of DNA and proteins, particularly histones.

 Hi!
 Your clicks on ads help us keep this blog going strong.
 If you like what you see, please consider clicking on any ads.
 Thanks for your support!